Dalian iron ore rebounds on technical support; poor outlook remains

 Nov 1 (Reuters) - Dalian iron ore prices rose on Tuesday on a technical support, after a steep monthly loss in October but poor demand outlook in China dented sentiment.

-The contract has fallen more than 30% from its June peak of 890 yuan a tonne on COVID-19 curbs and a slowdown in the property sector in China.
+The contract has fallen 29% from its June peak of 890 yuan a tonne on COVID-19 curbs and a slowdown in the property sector in China.
 It fell 15.3% in October, its steepest monthly loss since February 2020.

 "600 renminbi (Chinese yuan) is a psychological support level for the DCE contract," said Marex analyst Zenon Ho.